Ninja-Koala/curly_curves/content/posts/quadratic_bezier_arc_length_parametrization.md

 \end{aligned}
 $$

-We now want to get rid of the expression inside the logarithm.
+We now want to get rid of the expression inside the logarithm, in order to be able to apply Lin's theorem later.
 We define $\varphi(t) = t + \sqrt{t^2+1}$ and get the inverse $\varphi^{-1}(t) = \frac{t^2-1}{2t}$.
 By substituting $t$ with $\varphi^{-1}(x)$ and multiplying with $2$ we get:
 $$